lsw4cq/SQL-Project/starting_with_data.md

-        SUM(CASE WHEN channelgrouping = 'Direct' THEN monthlytotal ELSE 0 END) AS directtotal, SUM(CASE WHEN channelgrouping = 'Paid Ads' THEN monthlytotal ELSE 0 END) AS paidadstotal, SUM(CASE WHEN channelgrouping = 'Organic Search' THEN monthlytotal ELSE 0 END) AS organictotal, SUM(monthlytotal) AS totalrevenueformonth
+        SUM(CASE WHEN channelgrouping = 'Direct' THEN monthlytotal ELSE 0 END) AS directtotal, SUM(CASE WHEN channelgrouping = 'Paid Ads' THEN monthlytotal ELSE 0 END) AS paidadstotal, SUM(CASE WHEN channelgrouping = 'Organic Search' THEN monthlytotal ELSE 0 END) AS organictotal, SUM(CASE WHEN channelgrouping = 'Display' THEN monthlytotal ELSE 0 END) AS displaytotal, SUM(CASE WHEN channelgrouping = 'Affiliates' THEN monthlytotal ELSE 0 END) AS affiliatestotal, SUM(CASE WHEN channelgrouping = 'Other' THEN monthlytotal ELSE 0 END) AS othertotal, SUM(monthlytotal) AS totalrevenueformonth
     FROM channelgroupingmonthly
     GROUP BY year, month)